mgechev/blog.mgechev.com/_drafts/2017-01-17-angular-in-production.md

 }
 ```

-This way define:
+This way we define:

 - Immutable record with default values.
 - Class which extends the immutable record and declares the properties that the kid has.
-- Interface in order to be able to pass object literals as arguments to the `Kid`'s constructor.
+- Interface in order to be able to pass object literals as arguments to the `Kid`'s constructor and have static typing.

 In the end all we did in order to optimize the entire screen was: